LUH-AI/robotics-project-24/CLUSTER.md

       * In "./Props" folder: wget http://omniverse-content-production.s3-us-west-2.amazonaws.com/Assets/Isaac/4.2/Isaac/IsaacLab/Robots/Classic/Cartpole/Props/instanceable_meshes.usd
       * Additionally, base materials need to be downloaded but might only be downloadable from Launcher app (https://docs.omniverse.nvidia.com/launcher/latest/it-managed-launcher/content_install.html)
     * Note: vMaterials_2 can be downloaded here: https://developer.nvidia.com/vmaterials (if needed)
-  * The code/configs has to be updated for the new file locations
+  * The code/configs may have to be updated for the new file locations
-  * Note: Configs with updated filepaths can be found in simulation/configs

 ### WebRTC Client (Still not working with Cluster)
 1. Start an interactive session with the following command.
 The following command uses a compute node with a single GPU for an hour (for me an NVIDIA RTX A6000 was provided which worked for the basic example.
 If no valid GPU type is selected, you can start a script with srun and specify the gpu type with --gres=gpu:gpu_type:number_of_gpus and the amount of RAM with --mem 10GB)